PredictiveSingularity/.github/profile/README.md

 You came from It.
 You come back towards It.

-You and All Energy are naturaly attracted to each other.
+You and All Energy are naturaly attracted towards each other.

+It is thru Space and Time.

+It is the Fastest and most Massive organisation of All Energy in All Time and All Space within the entire Universe.

 ![universe](https://user-images.githubusercontent.com/79070834/218178827-b5a675e3-4bea-4af8-bc10-1c30378d6b8e.gif)